 Three studies give us reason to consider using NAC to reduce cravings for drugs and alcohol.

 4. Strong multivitamin - nutrient deficiencies can reduce the effectiveness of any nutritional program.
 Therefore, it is wise to take a strong complete multivitamin with this protocol.
+The strongest one-daily formulas available are SuperNutrition Simply One Women, and Simply One Men.
+Better yet are six-tablet daily formulas, such as SuperNutrition Women's Blend and Men's Blend.

-Worth Mentioning
+5. Worth Mentioning

-One other nutrient produced a significant decrease in craving and relapse for alcoholics in a randomized controlled trial.
-However, the dose in the study requires taking eighteen 500 mg capsules a day for a total dose of 9,000 mg a day.
+However, the dose in the study requires taking nine 1,000 mg capsules a day for a total dose of 9,000 mg a day.
 It's acetyl-L-carnitine (ALC) - best taken in three divided doses a day, as 3,000 mg three times a day.
 This requires a lot of capsules, so one might choose not to use ALC.
-However, it's beneficial effect was so strong I feel it should be mentioned.
+However, it's beneficial effect was shown to be so strong in the study that I feel it should be mentioned.
+As well, ALC is an important nutrient for cardiovascular health.

 Dosages